 For all living things—life as we know it—there are six required elements: carbon, oxygen, hydrogen, nitrogen, phosphorous, and sulfur.

 We usually break down quality into high, medium, and low quality.
-A high-quality coal would be any coal that has less than 10% ash, 1% sulfur.
-The dividing line between medium and low really depends upon what you’re using the coal for and how you’re using it, but the dividing line is around 30% ash, 3% sulfur.
+A lump of high-quality coal would be any coal that has less than 10% ash, 1% sulfur.
+The dividing line between medium and low depends upon what you’re using the coal for and how you’re using it, but the dividing line is around 30% ash, 3% sulfur.
 If you get more than 30% ash and 3% sulfur, you’ve got pretty poor coal.

 Learn more about the composition of magma

 The EPA Steps In

 Up until 1970, you could burn anything you wanted to make steam to produce electricity.
 The problem is that coal would be a great fuel if it wasn’t for sulfur.
 Here’s the deal: When you burn the coal in the firebox, the sulfur burns too.
 It burns, oxidizes, and turns into SO2, SO3—together they’re called SOxes.
 If the SOxes are allowed to get into the atmosphere and react with water in the atmosphere, they produce sulfurous and sulfuric acids, which then return to earth as acid rain.
 The acid rain sterilizes lakes and soils, killing plants and animals alike.
 In 1970, the Environmental Protection Agency Clean Air laws kicked into effect and stopped the burning of high-sulfur coal.
 Coal must have less than 1.2% sulfur.
 Knowing the sulfur content, not just the energy output, is extremely important in coal mining and the responsible maintenance of environmental effects.

 Millions of years of pressure with heat force oxygen out of plant and animal matter to result in rich carbon deposits of coal.